marian-nmt/marian/README.md

 Google group for commit messages: https://groups.google.com/forum/#!forum/mariannmt

-*marian-train* is a C++ GPU-specific parallel automatic differentiation library with operator overloading.
+*marian* is a C++ GPU-specific parallel automatic differentiation library with operator overloading.
 It is the training framework used in the Marian toolkit.
+This repository is the development repo of `https://github.com/marian-nmt/marian`, use it at your own risk.
+S

+https://github.com/marian-nmt/marian is updated with stable versions of this repository.

 Named in honour of Marian Rejewski, a Polish mathematician and cryptologist.